Azure-Samples/iot-hub-c-raspberrypi-docker/README.md

    ![docker-build.png](images/docker-build.png)

  4. Choose 'y' or 'n' to allow Microsoft collect your data or not.
-During build, you'll see below prompt message whether to join Microsoft data collection, type 'y' to join it or 'n' to not.
+During build, you'll see below prompt message whether to join Microsoft data collection, type 'y' to join it or 'n' to not to.
+Microsoft will not collect any credential info, but only device type and build action name.

    ** screencut tdb **